SzymonNowakowski/DMRnet/README.md

 This remains to be introduced to GLAMER and DMRnet algorithms.

 ### Remaining issues
-The only outstanding (not fixed) case of DMRnet computation failure known to me at present results from [`LAPACK` bug in `dgesdd` routine](https://github.com/Reference-LAPACK/lapack/issues/672) and can be observed in `hard_case_GLAMER_insurance.R`  in `testing_branch` in [Insurance data set](https://www.kaggle.com/c/prudential-life-insurance-assessment/data).
+The only outstanding (not fixed) case of GLAMER computation failure known to me at present results from [`LAPACK` bug in `dgesdd` routine](https://github.com/Reference-LAPACK/lapack/issues/672) and can be observed in `hard_case_GLAMER_insurance.R`  in `testing_branch` in [Insurance data set](https://www.kaggle.com/c/prudential-life-insurance-assessment/data).

 ## Consistency with previous versions
 The `testing_branch` GitHub branch serves double purpose:
-1. To test agreement of the results obtained for the new version v.
+1. Testing agreement of the results obtained for the new version v.
 0.3.0 and the older version 0.2.0.

     1. In the summer of 2021 massive experiments were performed with DMRnet v.
 0.2.0 and with new implementation of GLAMER and two new external cross validation routines, which got later implemented into DMRnet v.
 0.3.0.
-In the scope of the experiments prediction error was calculated in the 4 data sets in 200 independent runs.
+In the scope of the experiments model dimension and prediction error was calculated in the 4 data sets in 200 independent runs.

        The two new cross validation routines were
        - `cvg` which stands for "(c)ross (v)alidation with models indexed with (G)IC"